severinh/lunr.de.js/README.md

 Usage
 -----

-Make sure to load both the core `lunr.js' and `lunr.de.js' extension.
+Make sure to load both the core `lunr.js` and `lunr.de.js` extension.
-To build the index, use the convenience function `lunr.de' instead of `lunr'.
+To build the index, use the convenience function `lunr.de` instead of `lunr`.
-`lunr.de' adds the German stop word filter and stemmer to the pipeline instead of the default English one.
+`lunr.de` adds the German stop word filter and stemmer to the pipeline instead of the default English one.

 Example: